Dutch, British photographers freed in Syria

 Handcuffed and blindfolded, they tried to escape on bare feet on their second day as prisoners.

-“We ran a couple of hundred metres (yards) uphill.
+“We ran a couple of hundred meters (yards) uphill.
 We heard voices, shots, but we kept running.
 We were convinced; it was either run, or die,” Oerlemans said.

 A short time later he was shot and they were re-captured.